TravelingBack to Category View

 Traveling with Food Allergies

-This page offers a basic overview of traveling with food allergies.
+This section offers a basic overview of traveling with food allergies.
 We have also created a handy checklist to assist you when preparing for travel.
-The checklist includes a full list of travel tips and reminders and may be downloaded for free: Traveler’s Checklist for Those with Food Allergies Checklist.
-You may also visit Select Wisely for U.S. trips and translation cards if visiting a foreign country.
+The checklist includes a full list of travel tips and reminders and may be downloaded for free: FAACT's Traveler’s Checklist for Those with Food Allergies.
+You may also visit Equal Eats for for U.S. trips and translation cards if visiting a foreign country.

 Transportation and Hotels